ekimb/rust-mdbg/README.md

 ## Running an example

 A sample set of reads was provided in the `example/` folder.
-Uncompress them:

-`gunzip example/reads-0.00.fa.gz`

-then run:
+Run

-`target/release/rust-mdbg reads-0.00.fa -k 7 --density 0.0008 -l 10 --minabund 2 --prefix example`
+`target/release/rust-mdbg reads-0.00.fa.gz -k 7 --density 0.0008 -l 10 --minabund 2 --prefix example`

 which will create an `example.gfa` file.